Georgia-Southwestern-State-Univeristy/term-project-group-5/CONTRIBUTING.md

 2. The PR title should clearly describe the change.
 3. In the PR description, list every feature or change included.
 4. Keep PRs small and focused (ideally one feature per PR).
 5. Direct pushes to main are not allowed.
-All changes must go through a pull request.Target the agreed branch “test” not “main”.
+All changes must go through a pull request.
+Target the agreed branch “test” not “main”.
 6. Request at least one teammate review before merging.
 7. Ensure CI checks pass before merging.
+8. Zengtao owns merging everything in the "test" branch to "main" branch by 10pm ET each Sunday for the duration of this project.

 ## Review Expectations